-Important results which support the above Lorentzian Lichnerowicz Conjecture were obtained by the second and the third authors for real-analytic three-dimensional manifolds \cite{fm.lich3d} and by the third and the fourth authors for simply connected real-analytic manifolds \cite{mp.d'ambraconf}.
-The fourth author also proved the Lorentzian Lichnerowicz Conjecture in the case where $\Conf(M,g)$ contains an essential connected simple Lie subgroup \cite{pecastaing.can.sl2r,pecastaing.ss}.
-This last result is a step towards the classification of conformal groups of compact Lorentz manifolds, in the vein of the classification of their isometry groups settled in \cite{as.lorisom1,as.lorisom2,zeghib.lorisom1}.
-The recent preprint \cite{mehidi} relates to the Lorentzian Lichnerowicz conjecture for locally homogeneous Lorentzian manifolds, and proves that compact quotients of conformally homogeneous Lorentzian spaces have essential conformal group if and only if they are flat.
+Important results which support the Lorentzian Lichnerowicz Conjecture were obtained by the second and the third authors for real-analytic three-dimensional manifolds \cite{fm.lich3d} and by the third and the fourth authors for simply-connected real-analytic manifolds \cite{mp.dambraconf}.
+The fourth author proved the Lorentzian Lichnerowicz Conjecture in the case when $\Conf(M,g)$ contains an essential connected simple Lie subgroup \cite{pecastaing.can.sl2r,pecastaing.ss}.
+This last result is a step towards the classification of conformal groups of compact Lorentzian manifolds, in the vein of the classification of their isometry groups obtained in \cite{as.lorisom1,as.lorisom2,zeghib.lorisom1}.
+The recent work \cite{mehidi} addresses the Lorentzian Lichnerowicz Conjecture for locally homogeneous spaces, and proves that compact quotients of conformally homogeneous Lorentzian spaces have essential conformal group if and only if they are conformally flat.

-In higher signature the analogous pseudo-Riemannian Lichnerowicz Conjecture fails: non conformally flat pseudo-Riemannian metrics of signature $(p,q)$, with $p,q \geq 2$, admitting essential conformal flows, were constructed by the second author on Hopf manifolds \cite{frances.pq.counterexs}.
-The pseudo-Riemannian manifolds constructed in \cite{frances.pq.counterexs} come from non conformally flat polynomial deformations $g$ of the $(p,q)$-Minkowski metric, with Hopf-type compact quotients of $({\BR}^{p+q}\setminus\{0 \} , g)$, diffeomorphic to $\mathbf{S}^1 \times \mathbf{S}^{p+q-1}$, which admit essential conformal flows.
+In higher signature the analogous pseudo-Riemannian Lichnerowicz Conjecture fails: the second author constructed non-conformally-flat pseudo-Riemannian metrics of signature $(p,q)$, with $p,q \geq 2$, admitting essential conformal flows in \cite{frances.pq.counterexs}.
+These pseudo-Riemannian spaces are obtained from non-conformally-flat polynomial deformations $g$ of the $(p,q)$-Minkowski metric on ${\BR}^{p+q}\setminus\{0 \}$, which conformally descend to compact quotients of the form $(\mathbf{S}^1 \times \mathbf{S}^{p+q-1},[g])$.